kiranparajuli589/htmlmark/README.md

     - Ordered: {any digit}.
 Item 1
     - Unordered: - Item 1
     - Checklist: - [ ] Item 1
-    - Lines must have the same intent to be included in the same list
+    - Items must have the same intent to be included in the same list
+    - Allows other _paragraph items_ inside content
     - Indentation: NOT IMPLEMENTED YET
 4. **Quote:**
     - Levels: 0 to infinity